 We are migrating data to a new database.
-The new database will be introduced in the next months.
+The new database will be introduced soon.

 The Jena Experiment has generated a wealth of data on biodiversity and ecosystem functioning since its initiation in 2002.
 In general, metadata of all datasets can be viewed by the public on request, and all data older than five years are freely available to the public.
 Please note that this deadline applies to the date when the respective data was uploaded to the Jena Experiment Information System which usually takes place within two years of collecting the data.
 The research consortium of the Jena Experiment strongly supports data sharing, while ensuring that the data providers and the Jena Experiment get a fair credit for their work through co-authorship, citation, and/or inclusion in the acknowledgments of resulting papers.
 To achieve and clearly communicate this goal, a data use and publication policy applies.